jremington/Z8_TinyBasic/README.md

 For some reason, upload fails after about 2,000 characters of Basic code are transmitted, so the code had to be stripped down to under that.
 The C program reads a text file containing the Basic code, and transmits it, character by character (with appropriate delays) to the Z8 board via the serial port.
 The upload code strips :REM statements from the ends of Tiny Basic code lines, in order to save space.
 Serial Baud rate 2400 set by switches (assumed).

-Note: to reserve the bottom portion of RAM for data, add the size of the desired block to pointer R8-R9 (big endian!) and type NEW.
-R8 normally contains HEX 08.
-For example, to reserve locations 0-2047 for data and 2048-4095 for the BASIC program and data, press the Z8 RESET button and type at the ":" prompt
+Note: to reserve the bottom portion of RAM for user data, addressed using operators "@" and "^", add the size of the desired block to pointer R8-R9 (big endian!) and type NEW.
+On power up reset, R8-9 contains HEX 0800.
+For example, to reserve locations 0-2047 for user data and 2048-4095 for the BASIC program and data, press the Z8 RESET button and type at the ":" prompt
 ```
 :@8=%10
 :NEW
 ```
-Tested with a 15x15 array, the Game of Life timestep on the Z8 takes about 4 minutes clock time.
+Tested with a 15x15 array, one Game of Life timestep on the Z8 takes about 4 minutes clock time.

 Plenty of great info on the Z8 board and build in Basic/Debug at: